ac-tuwien/MHLib.jl/README.md

 #### Demos

-For demonstration purposes, simple metaheuristic approaches are provided in the `demos` subdirectory for the following well-known combinatorial optimization problems.
+For demonstration purposes, simple metaheuristic approaches are provided in the `test` subdirectory for the following well-known combinatorial optimization problems.
-They can be statet by respective scripts in the `bin` folder.
+They can be startet as shown in the respective sections of `runtests.jl`.

-It is recommended to take such a demo as template or solving your own problem.
+It is recommended to take such a demo as template for solving your own problem.

 - `OneMax`: basic test problem in which the goal is to set all digits in a binary string to `true`
 - `MAXSAT`: maximum satisfiability problem based on `BinaryVectorSolution`
 - `MKP`: multi-constrained knapsack problem based on `SubsetVectorSolution`
+- `MISP`: maximum independent set problem based on `SubsetVectorSolution`

 ### Changelog